VenithNET/Dragon-Linux/content/blog/2022/03/17-asahi-linux-alpha-release.md

 We have strived to make this installer as safe as possible.
 All disk management operations are performed behind the scenes using native macOS tools (`diskutil`) and the installer doesn't really do anything truly dangerous.

-In fact, we haven't seen any data loss or machine damage during the entire development of Asahi Linux, other than obvious user error ("I accidentally wiped my disk").
+In fact, we haven't seen any data loss or machine damage during the entire development of Dragon Linux, other than obvious user error ("I accidentally wiped my disk").
 Apple Silicon machines are almost completely unbrickable: you can boot them in a special [burned-in recovery mode](https://support.apple.com/guide/apple-configurator-2/revive-or-restore-a-mac-with-apple-silicon-apdd5f3c75ad/mac) and recover them, using another machine connected via a USB cable.
 For those who don't have another macOS machine to act as a host, we have [open source tools](https://github.com/libimobiledevice/idevicerestore) that work on Windows and Linux too.

 That said, as with all open source software, especially an alpha release like this one, we can't make any promises.
 It could eat your data.
 It probably won't, but don't blame us if it does.

 While the installer tries hard not to let you do anything dangerous, there is of course nothing stopping you from wiping your macOS data once booted into Linux; you are, of course, in control of your own computer.
 Those who want to use disk management/partitioning tools should avoid touching the first and last partitions on the internal NVMe drive.
 Doing so could render your system unbootable and require a DFU restore.
-In particular, if you do not use the Asahi Linux images but instead boot a third-party installer using the UEFI environment, *never* choose "use the entire disk" when installing.
+In particular, if you do not use the Dragon Linux images but instead boot a third-party installer using the UEFI environment, *never* choose "use the entire disk" when installing.

 ### What's with those scary security warnings?